We Treat Myomectomy Pain Naturally, Without Surgery or Drugs

 A fibroid may be as small as a grapefruit seed or as large as a grapefruit; in rare cases, a fibroid may grow even larger.
 Fibroids are generally benign (non-cancerous) and classified as submucosal (growing into the uterus), intramural (within the wall of the uterus) or subserosal (on the outside of the uterus).

 Immediately after surgery, tiny strands of collagen rush to the site that has been cut, to start the process of healing.
-There, they lay down in a random pattern to create powerful adhesive bonds that have strength of 2,000 pounds per square inch.
+There, they lay down in a random pattern to create powerful adhesive bonds that have strength estimated at 2,000 pounds per square inch (140 kilograms per square centimeter).
 After a myomectomy, these adhesions can remain in the body for life, as a permanent by-product of the surgery.

 We are experts at treating uterine and post-surgical adhesions.
-We faced this situation over 20 years ago when our director of services, physical therapist Belinda Wurn, developed severe adhesions after pelvic surgery and radiation therapy to treat her cancer.
-Unable to work due to her pelvic pain and having seen the devastating and debilitating effects of post-surgical adhesions in her own patients, she was determined to find a non-surgical way to treat adhesions.
+We faced this situation over 30 years ago when our director of services, physical therapist Belinda Wurn, developed severe adhesions after pelvic surgery and radiation therapy to treat her cancer.
+Unable to work due to her pelvic pain and having seen the devastating and debilitating effects of post-surgical adhesions in her own patients, she was determined to find a non-surgical way to decrease or eliminate pelvic adhesions.

 With her husband, massage therapist Larry Wurn, Belinda took a much deeper look at the etiology and biomechanics of adhesion formation.
-They found that the chemical bonds that attached each of the tiny collagen fibers to its neighbor appeared to dissipate or permanently deform with certain manual therapy techniques.
-With this knowledge, they developed the Wurn Technique® to unravel the bonds between the fibers that comprise adhesions.
+They found that the chemical bonds that attached each of the tiny collagen fibers to its neighbor appeared to dissipate or permanently deform with certain manual therapy techniques they developed.
+With this knowledge, they created the Clear Passage® approach to unravel the bonds between the fibers that comprise adhesions.